 - Seniors often require the care of a specialized wound care nurse to assist in healing bed sores and coordinating ongoing prevention efforts.
 Do not hesitate to report any changes in a loved one’s skin integrity as bed sores can become deep and painful very quickly.
 If they are not addressed promptly, they can become infected.

-Shingles is a skin condition that affects the skin and nervous system and causes a painful blistering rash that typically lasts between three and five weeks.
-It is caused by the same virus that causes chickenpox.
+Shingles is a condition that affects the skin and nervous system and causes a painful blistering rash that typically lasts between three and five weeks.
+It is caused by the same virus that causes chickenpox: varicella-zoster.
 The first sign of shingles is often extreme sensitivity or pain on one side of the body.
 Symptoms include burning, tingling, pain, numbness and fluid-filled blisters.
 If you suspect your loved one has shingles, call their doctor for treatment.
 Anti-viral drugs and pain medication are typically prescribed to help speed up healing and minimize discomfort.

 Skin cancer begins in the cells that make up the outer layer of the skin called the epidermis.
 It often develops due to sun exposure and sun damage but can also occur on areas of the skin that are not ordinarily exposed to sunlight.
 There are 3 types of skin cancer that typically impact older people: